Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Simple functional programming on the CVM based on the lambda calculus
 * Immutability for all data structures
-* A comparatively simple consensus algorithm
+* A comparatively simple consensus algorithm based on CRDTs

 It is our hope that the innovations in Convex and the engineering decisions made will provide a practical, high performance platform for a new generation of decentralised applications.